trecrts/trecrts.github.io/TREC2017-RTS-guidelines.md

 when the assessor is going to perform the assessment (if at all).

 ## Evaluation: Post Hoc Batch Evaluations

-In contrast to live user-in-the-loop assessments, the post hoc batch evaluation methodology has been refined over the past few years and has been experimentally validated.

 The evaluation methodology is based on pooling.
 A common pool will be constructed based on scenario A and scenario B submissions.
 The pool